 This element will synthesize data from Projects B, C, and D to quantify the influence of Glen Canyon Dam discharge and vegetation encroachment on altering the areal extent of bare sand available for fluvial and aeolian transport from Glen Canyon Dam to Diamond Creek.
 This research will be completed over a two-year period beginning in FY18 and concluding in FY19.

 For a 16-mile study reach (from RM 46 to RM 62) where both data on the extent of sand and vegetation are available from this project and the channel mapping project, Kasprak and others (in prep) found that hydrologic alteration reduced the amount of bare sand by 14% following closure of Glen Canyon Dam, vegetation encroachment reduced sand extent by 20%, and the additive effect of altered hydrology and vegetation resulted in a 27% reduction in bare sand area between the pre- and post-dam periods.
 Kasprak and others (in prep) also found that at present, approximately 10% of the total area of unvegetated sand is located above the maximum stage reached by HFEs, and roughly 50% of the total bare sand area is located above the contemporary low-flow stage, with the remaining 50% being inundated nearly continuously.
-Importantly, however, the individual and additive effects of hydrologic alteration and vegetation encroachment on the areal extent of bare sand, and their subsequent role in interrupting fluvial-hillslope sediment connectivity and the maintenance of river sediment deposits in upland landscapes, remain unknown outside of this 16-mile study reach, which may or may not be representative of conditions throughout Grand Canyon.
+Importantly, however, the individual and additive effects of hydrologic alteration and vegetation encroachment on the areal extent of bare sand, and their subsequent role in interrupting fluvial-hillslope sediment connectivity and the maintenance of river-derived sand deposits in upland landscapes, remain unknown outside of this 16-mile study reach, which may or may not be representative of conditions throughout Grand Canyon.

-With the anticipated channel bed mapping (Project B) and riparian vegetation mapping (Project C) in this work plan, continuous maps of bare sand and vegetation extent will be available from Glen Canyon Dam to Diamond Creek, and this peproject elementseeks to extend the 16-mile proof-of-concept work done by Kasprak and others (in prep) to quantify the role of hydrologic alteration and vegetation encroachment on bare sand extent continuously along this 241 mile reach.
-The results of this research will provide insight into the degree of bare sand alteration as a result of Glen Canyon Dam operations.
+With the anticipated channel bed mapping (Project B) and riparian vegetation mapping (Project C) in this work plan, continuous maps of bare sand and vegetation extent will be available from Glen Canyon Dam to Diamond Creek.
+Project Element D.3 seeks to extend the 16-mile proof-of-concept work done by Kasprak and others (in prep) to quantify the role of hydrologic alteration and vegetation encroachment on bare sand extent continuously along this entire 241 mile reach.
+The results of this analysis will evaluate the degree of to which bare sand alteration results from Glen Canyon Dam operations and how this relationship may vary longitudinally along the CRe.
 This work will also provide a corridor-wide framework for quantifying the effects of proposed flow regimes and vegetation removal efforts on the extent of sand available for building sandbars, maintaining existing campsites, and promoting fluvial-hillslope sediment connectivity for the preservation of cultural resources.

 Project Element D.4 Cultural resources synthesis to inform Historic Preservation Plan